sveetch/dependency-comb/docs/cli.rst

                         output.
     --indent INTEGER    Indentation level for JSON output.
 Default to 4 spaces.
     --pause INTEGER     The time in second to pause before an API requests.
-                        Default to 1 second that should be enough to follow the Libraries.io rate limit for a free account. *DO NOT* set it to zero if you don't own an API key suitable to override the API rate limit or you may be blocked.
+                        Default to 1 second.
     --timeout INTEGER   Timeout in seconds for API requests.
-Sometime Libraries.io is unresponsive and the request may hang almost infinitely so this option may avoid this.The default timeout is set to 15 seconds, set it to 0 to disable timeout.
+The default timeout is set to 15 seconds, set it to 0 to disable timeout.
     --env FILEPATH      A JSON file for some environment variables to give to analyzer.
 This will be used to resolve specifier markers.
 If analyzer does not receive any environment